 You may be familiar with heel spurs; however, bone spurs can occur in other places—such as the toes.
 The small toe and the sides of the toes are common locations.
 The spur is addressed by leveling it out to match the surrounding bone.

 Surgery is serious, but so is daily foot pain.
 If you’re living with discomfort each time you put on your shoes or take a step, it’s time to find relief.
-With Drs.
-Thomajan and John, you’ll experience the best in podiatric care and post-operative support.
+With Dr. Thomajan and our team, you’ll experience the best in podiatric care and post-operative support.
 Don’t wait another day—call our Austin, TX office at (512) 328-8900, or schedule an appointment online.